-The ASX has generally taken a staunch stance towards cryptocurrency in its crackdown on cryptocurrency related entities (primarily to help protect consumers investing in speculative investments).
-The ASX has compared the increase in investments of cryptocurrency to the tulip crisis in Holland stating that 'cryptocurrency has been used for fraud right around the world' and 'needs to be stopped'.
-However, while the ASX has generally opposed cryptocurrencies, it has accepted listing applications for cryptocurrency related entities that comply with increasingly stringent listing requirements.
+The ASX has taken a staunch stance towards cryptocurrency in its recent announcement of plans to crackdown on ICOs to help protect consumers investing in speculative investments.
+ASX recently compared the increase in investments of cryptocurrency to the tulip crisis in Holland stating that 'cryptocurrency has been used for fraud right around the world' and 'needs to be stopped'.